Our Privacy Promise

 - Where we as a charity have a legitimate interest.
 Where we have a legitimate interest, we must ensure that we are not harming any of your interests or rights and only use it in a manner that you would reasonably expect us to.
 For example, we have a legitimate interest in using our supporters’ data, contacts and preferences for the purposes you would expect; in marketing to supporters; and research to better understand who our supporters are and to better target our fundraising activity.
 We also have a legitimate interest in fraud prevention and informing authorities about possible criminal acts or security threats.

 - Special category.
-Where we process ‘special category’ personal information (such as health) we will ensure we do so in accordance with a lawful basis under Art.
-6 and the additional “exception” condition for processing special category data under Art.
-9 of GDPR.
-An example is, where a data subject has provided explicit consent or where the information has been made public by yourself.
+Where we process ‘special category’ personal data (such as health) we will ensure we do so in accordance with a lawful basis under Art.
+6 and the required additional “condition” for processing special category data under Art.
+9 of UK-GDPR.
+An example is, where a data subject has provided explicit consent or where the data has been made public by yourself.

 - To protect the vital interests of yourself or another person.
-If we believe that the vital interests of you or a third party is at risk, we have a duty to protect.
+If we believe that the vital interests of you or a third party is at risk, we have a duty to protect an individual and this is a lawful basis permitting us to process personal data.

 How we protect your personal data.

-We ensure that there are reasonable and appropriate technical and organisational controls in place to protect your personal details against unauthorised or unlawful processing and against accidental loss, destruction or damage.
+We ensure there are reasonable and appropriate technical and organisational controls in place to protect your personal data against unauthorised or unlawful processing and against accidental loss, corruption, destruction or damage.
 If we believe if it is likely processing will pose a risk of harm to individuals we will complete a risk assessment process known as a DPIA to identify and minimise these risks.
-For example, our computers, online systems and our network are protected and routinely monitored.
+For example, our IT architecture is actively protected and routinely monitored.
 We have policies and procedures in place which staff and volunteers are expected to comply with and for which they receive training.
 A data back-up and recovery process to prevent permanent loss of in the event of corruption, damage or accidental loss, is in place across our IT network.

 You should be aware that the use of the Internet is not entirely secure and although we will do our best to protect your personal data we cannot guarantee the security or integrity of any personal information which is transferred from you or to you via the Internet.
 Any transmission is at your own risk.